Vatnar/UIAOBSIDIAN/25V/IKT104 Mikrokontrollere/Serial and parallel communication.md

 Often speed is a multiple of 9600 bps, roughly 1000 Byte per sekund.
 9600, 38400, 57600, 115200, 230400, 460800, 921600
+Buffered and unbuffered serial classes can be used with functions read and write functions, for simple commands you can send 0 and 1 for off.